mnv3/ECE-3600-Final-Project-/README.md

 ## What the outputs show

-**`datacenters_map.png`** — Every facility plotted at its lat/long across the continental US.
-The marker color encodes project status.
+**`datacenters_map.png`** — Every facility plotted at its latitude/longitude across the continental US.
+The marker color shows the project status (operating, suspended, etc.).
 The marker area is scaled proportionally to the square root of `facility_size_sqft`, so a 10 million sqft campus reads as a bigger dot than a 100,000 sqft site without dominating the view entirely.
 Rows without coordinates or with coordinates outside the continental US bounding box are dropped.

 **`datacenters_power_density.png`** — Log-log scatterplot of MW capacity against facility size, colored by status.
-A dashed reference line at roughly 250 W/sqft (1 MW per 4,000 sqft) marks the typical power density of a modern AI-oriented datacenter.
+A dashed reference line at roughly 250 W/sqft (1 MW per 4,000 sqft) marks the typical power density of a modern AI datacenter.
 Points well above the line are unusually power-dense, points well below are traditional lower-density colocation facilities.